 While Dr. Fauci is an avid runner, he isn't sprinting on a treadmill inside of a gym during the pandemic.
 In fact, he has warned time and again about the potential for spread in indoor, shared workout spaces.
 Fauci has explained that exercise involves breathing more heavily and releasing respiratory droplets into the air–which is the primary way COVID-19 is spread.
 Additionally, gym equipment can be easily contaminated, makes using a shared space all the riskier.

 Be Careful at Places of Worship

 While worship is an important part of life for many Americans, any large gathering of people—especially indoors—has superspreader potential.
 "Crowds in church are important and every time I get a chance to say it, I mention it," Fauci told Science magazine.
 "When you say less than 10, it makes common sense that it involves the church."

-Follow Fauci's fundamentals and help end this pandemic, no matter where you live—wear a face mask that fits snugly and is double layered, don't travel, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.
+So follow Fauci's fundamentals and help end this surge, no matter where you live—wear a face mask, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.